Interim measures

 GOV.UK has more information on what happens when a death is reported to a coroner.

-In the first instance all enquiries should be directed to the Coroner’s Officer – Katharine Bakewell (see the contact details below) and not to the Coroner.
+In the first instance all enquiries should be directed to the Coroner’s Office (see contact details below).

 Search for an Inquest